matekasse/matekasse/README.md

 ## Run latest testing version

 The tag `latest_testing` contains the latest build from the `main` branch.
 This means that it contains the newest code and features but is not as tested as the latest stable release.
-Only use it, if you know what you are doing.
+Only use it, if you know what you are doing (or if you want to open some bug issues).
 For the beste experience of matekasse use the latest stable release.
 Note: The `latest_testing` is only available for x86_64 and not for arm.

 ## Run the latest version